*This post contains a Booking.com affiliate link

 Melilla is easy to reach piece of Europe in North Africa

-We finally ended up spending a couple of days in the city.
+We ended up staying a couple of days in the city.
 The atmosphere was pleasant and quite frankly it felt relaxing and homey to be on European territory after a long while.

 Melilla is a nice and charming weekend destination and is even decently priced.